-- Aspris policies on the use of physical interventions must be followed and colleagues trained appropriately. - 13.2 Unlawful use of force (force that is neither necessary nor proportionate) is considered physical abuse.
+- 13.1 Aspris policies on the use of physical interventions must be followed and colleagues trained appropriately. - 13.2 Unlawful use of force (force that is neither necessary nor proportionate) is considered physical abuse.
 Incident data on physical interventions is monitored at service level and centrally to identify trends and themes. - The use of restraint should only be used as a last resort.
 Where it has been used, a full record of the incident must be made, carers/parents must be made aware and if there is any question that the intervention was not necessary and/or proportionate the appropriate authorities informed (Local Authority/Local Safeguarding Children's Partnership/Police).
-In exceptional cases the appropriate regulatory body should also be advised (Estyn CIW, HIW) by the service manager, in consultation with the Operations Director.
-The overall aim of each colleague is to reduce the need for physical interventions through proactive strategies and support, particularly for young people with Special Educational Needs. - Incidents involving physical interventions must be captured on Aspris electronic reporting system MIS, good safeguarding governance requires such incidents to be considered through a safeguarding lens to identify the appropriate resulting actions. - 13.5 Concerns about the potential or alleged inappropriate or unlawful use of physical interventions by colleagues working with children and young people must be referred to the Local Authority Designated Officer (LADO) or 'on duty Social Worker' (Wales and Scotland) for advice about whether a subsequent investigation is required.
-This advice should take precedence over the opinions of physical intervention Persons, however the opinions of physical intervention Persons will undoubtedly inform a LADO process/investigation.
+In exceptional cases the appropriate regulatory body should also be advised (Estyn CIW, HIW) by the Registered Manager/ Head Teacher, in consultation with the Regional Director.
+The overall aim of each colleague is to reduce the need for physical interventions through proactive strategies and support, particularly for young people with Special Educational Needs. - 13.4 Incidents involving physical interventions must be captured on the Aspris electronic reporting system, good safeguarding governance requires such incidents to be considered through a safeguarding lens to identify the appropriate resulting actions. - 13.5 Concerns about the potential or alleged inappropriate or unlawful use of physical interventions by colleagues working with children and young people must be referred to the Local Authority Designated Officer (LADO) or 'on duty Social Worker' (Wales and Scotland) for advice about whether a subsequent investigation is required.